dweekly/docs/pages/apps/windows-csharp.md

 ### Generating Branch links

-Branch links can be created in-app (as well as in many other ways) - see: [Branch link creation guide](https://github.com/BranchMetrics/Branch-Integration-Guides/blob/master/url-creation-guide.md).
+Branch links can be created in-app as well as in many other ways.
 When they are, and setIdentity has been called to associate a User ID with the current user session, Branch links will be associated with that User ID.

 ```csharp
 // you can access this data from any instance that installs or opens the app from this link